 To the Members,

-Your Directors have pleasure in presenting the 34th Annual Report of the Company for the year ended 31st March, 2018.
+Your Directors have pleasure in presenting the 35th Annual Report of Shivalik Bimetal Controls Limited (the Company) for the financial year (Year) ended 31st March, 2019.

 FINANCIAL HIGHLIGHTS (STANDALONE)

 |(र in Lakhs)|